tom-pytel/pfst/README.md

 operations where it may apply (where comment may belong to expression instead of statement).
 Allow specification of trivia by line number, as well as insert location.
 Direct comment manipulation functions.

+* Finish `reconcile()`, make it use all slice operations to preserve more formatting.

-* Tree search, `options` validation, mutate-immune walk, code cleanups, API additions for real-world use, optimization, testing, bughunting, make reconcile use all slice operations to preserve more formatting, lots more...
+* Tree search, `options` validation, indentation of multiline sequences should be better, more coercion on put, different source encodings, code cleanups, type_ignores, API additions for real-world use, optimization, testing, bughunting, etc...

 ## Trivia